yashR4J/wireshark-packet-analysis-tool/zoom_study/README.md

 ### Demo

-This distribution includes a small (5 min) data set that contains two Zoom media streams.
+This distribution includes a small (5 min) data set that contains two teams media streams.
 Use the analysis scripts and Makefile in [*/data*](data) to generate a set of reports and plots describing this  data.

 ### Applications

-#### zoom_flows
+#### teams_flows

-Extracts packets associated with Zoom and prints per-flow statistics.
+Extracts packets associated with teams and prints per-flow statistics.
 * reads all files in directory in lexicographical order of file names if *-i* is a directory path
 * writes flow-level statistics to CSV if *-f* specified
-* writes Zoom type statistics to CSV if *-t* specified
+* writes Teams type statistics to CSV if *-t* specified
-* writes Zoom-related packets to PCAP if *-p* specified
+* writes Teams-related packets to PCAP if *-p* specified
 * generates time series of packet and byte rate in 1s buckets if *-r* specified
-* writes records for Zoom packets to custom binary format if *-z* specified
+* writes records for Teams packets to custom binary format if *-z* specified
 * only considers/filters P2P and STUN packets if *-2* specified (flow summary will still include all flows)

 ```
-usage: zoom_flows [OPTION...]
+usage: teams_flows [OPTION...]
   -i, --in IN.pcap or IN/  input file/path
   -f, --flows-out OUT.csv  flow summary output file (optional)
   -t, --types-out OUT.csv  type summary output file (optional)
   -p, --pcap-out OUT.pcap  filtered pcap output file (optional)
   -r, --rate-out OUT.csv   rate time series output file (optional)
-  -z, --zpkt-out OUT.zpkt  zoom packets binary output file (optional)
+  -z, --zpkt-out OUT.zpkt  Teams packets binary output file (optional)
   -2, --p2p-only           only process STUN and P2P packets (optional)
   -h, --help               print this help message
 ```

-#### zoom_rtp
+#### teams_rtp

-Collects statistics about RTP streams in Zoom traffic.
+Collects statistics about RTP streams in Teams traffic.
 * reads the *.zpkt* input file at the path specified by *-i*
 * writes RTP-stream-level statistics to CSV if *-s* specified
 * writes a detailed packet log to CSV if *-p* specified